-Policy review exercises don’t often appear at the top of an HR professional’s list of favourite tasks, but HR policies and procedures are an important…
+Policy review exercises don’t often appear at the top of an HR professional’s list of favourite tasks, but HR policies and procedures are important.

-Policy review exercises don’t often appear at the top of an HR professional’s list of favourite tasks, but HR policies and procedures are an important part of workforce management and need to be maintained and kept up to date.
+Policy review exercises don’t often appear at the top of an HR professional’s list of favourite tasks but HR policies and procedures are an important part of workforce management and need to be maintained and kept up to date.